clarknt/100-days-of-swift/README.md

 ## Projects

-Each project contains larger screenshots, links to the corresponding 100 days of swift projects, and a list of challenges if applicable.
+Within each project are larger screenshots, links to the corresponding 100 days of swift projects, and a list of challenges if applicable.

+### Completion

+25/40 projects (62.5%)

-## Challenges folder structure
+### Challenges folder structure

 Challenges concerning the current project are included with the project itself, challenges concerning another project gets a dedicated folder.

-### Example
+#### Example

 - Project 3
   - Challenge 1 concerns Project 3: challenge is included with Project 3